cheminfo/nmrium-docs/docs/10_general/20_list/20_list_of_spectra.md

 ![](./show_Spectra.gif)

-In each spectrum line you find general information about the solvent.
+In each line of the spectrum, you find general information about the solvent.

 ![](./solvent.png)

-To delete a spectrum right-click on the corresponding line in the Spectra panel.
-A small box will open.
-Then click delete with the left mouse button, the corresponding spectrum will be deleted.
-If you want to delete all spectra of a nucleus, open the list of the corresponding nucleus in the Spectra panel by clicking the nucleus with the left mouse button.
-Then click on the trash icon on the left above the list.
-Another box will open.
-Verify that you want to delete all spectra by clicking Yes in the box.
+To delete a spectrum, right-click onto the corresponding line in the panel Spectra.
+A small window opens.
+Then press delete with the left mouse button.
+The corresponding spectrum will be deleted.
+If you want to delete all spectra of a nucleus, open the list of the corresponding nucleus in the panel Spectra by clicking the nucleus with the left mouse button.
+Then click onto the recycle bin icon on the left above the list.
+Another window will open.
+Verify that you want to delete all spectra by clicking on Yes.
 All spectra of the nucleus will be deleted.